Q. Why do you charge

 HDR images are acceptable, but

 must be declared as such.
-If you are entering HDR images, you can simply
+If you are entering HDR images, please add 'HDR'

-add "hdr" to the end of the file name when you upload your images
+to the Description box in the uploader when you upload your images.

 We will request your RAW file